denten-books/plain-text/0-intro.md

 > 3,15].

-My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither a technological romantic nor Luddite.
-I therefore understand his *Gramophone, Film, Typewriter* as a call to action.
-When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
-It is not a statement of fact but the articulation of a question: What can one do to counteract technological determinism?
+My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler painted at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither a technological romantic nor Luddite.
+I hence understand his *Gramophone, Film, Typewriter* as a call to action.
+When Kittler wrote that "media determine our situation," he challenged his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
+It was not a statement of fact but the articulation of a question: What can one do to counteract technological determinism?
 In what follows, I outline several intellectual lineages, materialist and experimental, which frame my answer.

 Critical theory at its best aims to see "the human bottom of nonhuman things" [@horkheimer_critical_1982, 143].
 As such, it is one of our most powerful tools for analysis and resistance against technological determinism.
-As Max Horkheimer wrote, the issue "is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+Max Horkheimer wrote that the issue "is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@scholz_digital_2013; @fitzpatrick_planned_2011;
 @terranova_network_2004].
 I join them to argue that in treating the instruments of intellectual production and consumption uncritically, all of us---readers and writers---accumulate an ethical debt.
-It is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.[^ln-sarab] Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades content in the economy of prestige, another formatting in the economy of survival, and yet another controls distribution in the market economy.
+It is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.[^ln-sarab] Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades content in the economy of prestige, another formatting in the economy of survival, yet another controls distribution in economy of the market.

 Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
 Similarly, a